qirh/ArtNavigator/README.md

  * Night mode still not implemented
  * Large Text still not implemented
  * Results per page still not implemented
- * Portuguese and Hebrew translations is lacking
+ * Portuguese and Hebrew translations are lacking

 ## Known Bugs
  * The annotations on the map only display one entry even if there are multiple.